-- Your sponsor - If you are moving overseas, your sponsor can make reservations at the lodging facility.
-Your military and family support center can help you find a sponsor (a service member already living at your new overseas duty station).
+- Your sponsor — If you are moving overseas, your sponsor can make reservations at the lodging facility.
+Your Military and Family Support Center can help you find a sponsor (a service member already living at your new overseas duty station).

-- Traveling with pets - Some installation lodging facilities may allow your pet to occupy your room while others may not.
+- Traveling with pets — Some installation lodging facilities may allow your pet to occupy your room while others may not.
 When making a reservation, inquire about the lodging's pet policy so there are no surprises.
 There may be kennels available at your new duty station, either on or off the installation.
 You can make reservations with a pet-friendly hotel in the local civilian community, but because nonavailability policies vary by installation, it's possible that you may not be reimbursed for your lodging expenses.
-Be aware of a non-refundable pet reservation fee for the length of your stay, your financial responsibility for damages caused by your pet and the facility's requirement to sign a waiver and indemnification agreement so that the lodging operation is not responsible for any injury or damage your pet may cause to the hotel, staff or other guests.
+Be aware of a nonrefundable pet reservation fee for the length of your stay, your financial responsibility for damages caused by your pet and the facility's requirement to sign a waiver and indemnification agreement so that the lodging operation is not responsible for any injury or damage your pet may cause to the hotel, staff or other guests.
 Proper medical certification specifying that all vaccinations are up to date must be available at check-in.
-For overseas moves, families should check with local authorities on the availability of a veterinary clinic or quarantine facility, if they have a need for one.
+For overseas moves, families should check with local authorities on the availability of a veterinary clinic or quarantine facility, if they will need one.

 Types of lodging